apache/incubator-weex-site/docs/docs/components/recycle-list.md

 ## Summary

-`<recycle-list>`  is a new list container with the ability to recycle and reuse, which can greatly optimize memory usage and rendering performance.
+`<recycle-list>`  is a new  vertical or horizontal list container with the ability to recycle and reuse, which can greatly optimize memory usage and rendering performance.

 > * Please refer to [Design.md](https://github.com/Hanks10100/weex-native-directive/blob/master/Design.md) for design ideas.
 For details, please refer to  [Implementation.md](https://github.com/Hanks10100/weex-native-directive/blob/master/Implementation.md)
 > * This feature is partially dependent on the build tool, please ensure that the version of weex-loader is up to date (v0.7.2+)